MSBivens/bootcamp_python/README.md

 # Bootcamp - Python Stack
-Collection of code for the Coding Dojo Bootcamp, Python Stack assignments
+Collection of code for the Coding Dojo Bootcamp, Python Stack assignments I am currently in the Python stack so this is a growing collection

 Recognize Python, Objectives:
     Indentify concepts in a new language